-The potential impacts posed by invasive species are of increasing concern to the resort community.
-The Resort Municipality of Whistler is working to manage these threats through an integrated and collaborative approach.
+The potential impacts of invasive species are of increasing concern to the resort community.
+The Resort Municipality of Whistler (RMOW) is working to manage these threats through an integrated and collaborative approach.

 What Are Invasive Species?

-Invasive species are plants, animals or insects that are not native to the area whose introduction or spread can cause economic or environmental damage and/or harm to human health.
-Invasive species are introduced by human activities to an area they didn’t naturally inhabit.
-They establish successfully in that new location and they are aggressive colonizers of adjacent habitat.
+Invasive species are plants, animals or insects that are not native to the area and if introduced or spread can cause economic or environmental damage or harm to human health.
+When invasive species are introduced to an area they didn’t naturally inhabit, it is generally as a result of human activities.

 Invasive species do not have natural controls, such as insects, viruses or competing plants to keep them in check and they can grow rapidly and spread quickly, impacting other species and habitat around them.